 Caring for your dog after a trail run

-So here are some recommendations for how to care for your dog after a trail run:
+So here are some recommendations for how to care for your dog after a trail run together:

 Have him relax while you check for cuts and hitch-hikers

 Ensure your dog has access to plenty of cold, fresh water and shade to chill in, and while they’re chilling and still panting, inspect their body, and in particular their paws, for hitch-hikers – specifically, ticks, foxtails, burrs, little stones, etc – our dog tends to pick up grasses and stones between his toes and in his inner thigh area.
-While you’re looking at him/her, check for injured paw pads and nails, as well as other scratches on the rest of their body.
+While you’re looking at him/her, check for injured paw pads and nails, as well as other scratches on the rest of their body that they may have picked up and not even noticed while running.

 Doggy sports massage